RameezKhan72/E-Commerce-App/README.md

-This repository contains the complete source code for a full-stack e-commerce mobile application built with React Native (Expo) for the frontend and Node.js (Express) with MongoDB for the backend.
+﻿This repository contains the complete source code for a full-stack e-commerce mobile application built with React Native (Expo) for the frontend and Node.js (Express) with MongoDB for the backend.